 Then it occurred to me, most of us are doing the same thing, internally.
 Just like hack writers, we think we're making creative choices, when really we're following rules that we're not even consciously aware of.
 It reminds me of something Gurdjieff said, that most human psychology is just mechanics.
 Of course the cure is mindfulness, to watch inside yourself, notice those rules and habits, and practice doing things differently.

-Back to fiction, here's a definition of the difference between comedy and tragedy: Tragedy is where the characters do exactly what they're expected to do, and it destroys them; comedy is where the characters do surprising things, and it makes them happy.
+Back to fiction, here's a definition of the difference between comedy and tragedy: Tragedy is where the characters do exactly what they're supposed to do, and it destroys them; comedy is where the characters do surprising things, and it makes them happy.

 January 11.
 International System of Units overhauled in historic vote.
 The kilogram, the ampere, the kelvin, and the mole used to be defined by measuring actual objects, and from now on they'll be defined according to scientific constants.
 I can't put my finger on it, but this seems metaphysically important, as if science is now untethered from matter, and drifting in a realm of mind -- or fixed in a realm of mind, while the world of matter changes and no one notices.